-After you select OPEN, you will may a Coordinator Reference System Selector popover.
+After you select OPEN, you MAY see a Coordinator Reference System Selector popover.
 Make sure WGS 84 EPSG:4326 is selected and then choose OK.

-Image 5.
+Image 6a.
 Define a minimum of 3 Lat/Long points on the plate.

 -Transformation Type is set to LINEAR.